Promo code SPRING2022 will be automatically applied at checkout!

 A registered dietitian (RD) or registered dietitian nutritionist (RDN) is a highly trained and qualified nutrition professional.
 The RD/RDN designation is administered by the Commission on Dietetic Registration, the credentialing agency for the Academy of Nutrition and Dietetics.

-It requires completion of a minimum of a master’s degree in nutrition science or public health degree program with a nutrition focus and a Dietetic Internship (DI), which includes supervised experience.
+It requires completion of a minimum of a master’s degree in nutrition science or a public health degree program with a nutrition focus and a Dietetic Internship (DI), which includes supervised experience.
 ACEND (Accreditation Council for Education in Nutrition and Dietetics) requires that you gain at least 1200 hours of supervised pre-professional experience as the last step before being eligible to take the Registration Examination for Dietitians.

 In order to maintain the RD/RDN credential, dietitians must complete regular continuing professional education credits within a designated number of years.